zimul8r/Cortex-Plus-Heroic/README.md

 ## The `Classic` Page

 The `Classic` page configures the character sheet to emulate the look and feel of the original hero datafiles from the MHR rulebooks.
+This page is designed for play, whiel edits are made form the `Build/Create` page.

+## The `Dice Pool Only` Page

+The `Dice Pool Only` page has no associated character sheet, just the dice controls at the top.
+It is low profile from a screen usage perspective, and can be used for other dice pool driven games that do not have existing Roll20 character sheets yet.
+This page can also be used as the Doom Pool for MHR games, which requires an independent dice pool and dice management but no character sheet.

 ## The `NPC` Page